-- We recognize that this recommendation is maybe beyond the scope of this consultation and will require consultation with other ministries (including Finance), legislative changes and allocation of additional funding.
+- As part of its modernisation of alcohol retailing in Ontario, the government should consider updating the monitoring and enforcement of provincial liquor control laws, including the potential for a greater municipal role.
+For example, public health inspectors (or tobacco enforcement officers) could be used to monitor grocery stores (authorised to sell alcohol) for compliance. - We recognize that this recommendation may be is beyond the scope of this consultation and will require consultation with other ministries (including Finance), legislative changes, and allocation of additional funding.
 However, given the rapid increase in the number of new alcohol retail outlets (involving new alcohol vendors), the government must ensure that all steps are taken to mitigate the potential to increase the public health burden of alcohol use.